Full-Body Articulated Human-Object Interaction: Experiments

 \paragraph{Contrast}

-We remove the contrastive loss $\LL_{\mathrm{contra}}$ when training the prior model.
-We observe similar results as in the $-$prior experiment.
-This result shows that contrastive loss is crucial to learning a robust interaction prior.
+In this ablation, we exclude the contrastive loss $\LL_{\mathrm{contra}}$ from the training of the prior model.
+The results are analogous to those of the $-$prior experiment.
+This outcome underscores the crucial role that the contrastive loss plays in facilitating the learning of a robust interaction prior.

 \paragraph{Interaction}